Virtual Data Source

 NameRequiredValue

 column_typeNoThe type of the column.
-The value for this parameter can be any of the column types supported by the underlying database.
+The value can be any of the column types supported by the underlying database.

 NOTE: When specifying a column, please make sure the table it corresponds to is already a part of the database's metadata.